+FTM Position Task Book (PTB)

+An ASRC FTM Position Task Book will be issued to the applicant by the Group Training Officer to track and document mastery of the knowledge and skills required of the position.
+Please reference the ASRC Credentialing Policy Manual for additional detail.

 Qualifications

 To become a Field Team Member (FTM), the applicant must:

-Be an Active Member of the ASRC, as specified by the ASRC Bylaws;

-Have met all the requirements as a CQ member;
+Meet the ASRC Call-Out Qualified (CQ) requirements;

 Participate satisfactorily in four ASRC or Group training sessions, including sessions on Personal Wilderness Survival and basic ground search theory, as judged by the Group Training Officer;